wldt/wldt-core-java/README.md

 - Handle received PAD from Physical Adapters in order to device which properties, events, relationships or actions available on connected physical twins should be mapped and managed into the DT State
 - Manage incoming notifications/callbacks associated to the variation of physical properties (e.g, temperature variation) or the generation of physical event (e.g., overheating)
 - Process action requests from the digital world that should be validated and forward to the correct Physical Adapter in order to trigger the associated actions on the physical world

+The Shadowing Function has the responsibility to build and maintain the updated state of the Digital Twin.
+The Interface used to do that is ```IDigitalTwinState``` and the operational implementation is called ```DefaultDigitalTwinState```.
+The Shadowing Function has direct access (reading and writing) to the Digital Twin State through the variable called: ```digitalTwinState```.
+Available main methods on that class instance are:

+- Properties:
+  - ```getProperty(String propertyKey)```: Retrieves if present the target DigitalTwinStateProperty by Key
+  - ```containsProperty(String propertyKey)```: Checks if a target Property Key is already available in the current Digital Twin's State
+  - ```getPropertyList()```: Loads the list of available Properties (described by the class DigitalTwinStateProperty) available on the Digital Twin's State
+  - ```createProperty(DigitalTwinStateProperty<?> dtStateProperty)```: Allows the creation of a new Property on the Digital Twin's State through the class DigitalTwinStateProperty
+  - ```readProperty(String propertyKey)```: Retrieves if present the target DigitalTwinStateProperty by Key
+  - ```updateProperty(DigitalTwinStateProperty<?> dtStateProperty)```: Updates the target property using the DigitalTwinStateProperty and the associated Property Key field
+  - ```deleteProperty(String propertyKey)```: Deletes the target property identified by the specified key
+- Actions:
+  - ```containsAction(String actionKey)```: Checks if a Digital Twin State Action with the specified key is correctly registered
+  - ```getAction(String actionKey)```: Loads the target DigitalTwinStateAction by key
+  - ```getActionList()```: Gets the list of available Actions registered on the Digital Twin's State
+  - ```enableAction(DigitalTwinStateAction digitalTwinStateAction)```: Enables and registers the target Action described through an instance of the DigitalTwinStateAction class
+  - ```updateAction(DigitalTwinStateAction digitalTwinStateAction)```: Update the already registered target Action described through an instance of the DigitalTwinStateAction class
+  - ```disableAction(String actionKey)```: Disables and unregisters the target Action described through an instance of the DigitalTwinStateAction class
+- Events:
+  - ```containsEvent(String eventKey)```: Check if a Digital Twin State Event with the specified key is correctly registered
+  - ```getEvent(String eventKey)```: Return the description of a registered Digital Twin State Event according to its Key
+  - ```getEventList()```: Return the list of existing and registered Digital Twin State Events
+  - ```registerEvent(DigitalTwinStateEvent digitalTwinStateEvent)```: Register a new Digital Twin State Event
+  - ```updateRegisteredEvent(DigitalTwinStateEvent digitalTwinStateEvent)```: Update the registration and signature of an existing Digital Twin State Event
+  - ```unRegisterEvent(String eventKey)```: Un-register a Digital Twin State Event
+  - ```notifyDigitalTwinStateEvent(DigitalTwinStateEventNotification<?> digitalTwinStateEventNotification)```: Method to notify the occurrence of the target Digital Twin State Event
+- Relationships:
+  - ```containsRelationship(String relationshipName)```: Checks if a Relationship Name is already available in the current Digital Twin's State
+  - ```createRelationship(DigitalTwinStateRelationship<?> relationship)```: Creates a new Relationships (described by the class DigitalTwinStateRelationship) in the Digital Twin's State
+  - ```addRelationshipInstance(String name, DigitalTwinStateRelationshipInstance<?> instance)```: Adds a new Relationship instance described through the class DigitalTwinStateRelationshipInstance and identified through its name
+  - ```getRelationshipList()```: Loads the list of existing relationships on the Digital Twin's State through a list of DigitalTwinStateRelationship
+  - ```getRelationship(String name)```: Gets a target Relationship identified through its name and described through the class DigitalTwinStateRelationship
+  - ```deleteRelationship(String name)```: Deletes a target Relationship identified through its name
+  - ```deleteRelationshipInstance(String relationshipName, String instanceKey)```: Deletes the target Relationship Instance using relationship name and instance Key

 The basic library class that we are going to extend is called ```ShadowingModelFunction``` and creating a new class named ```TestShadowingFunction``` the resulting code is the same after implementing required methods the basic constructor with the id String parameter.